InstituteforDiseaseModeling/idmtools/DEVELOPMENT_README.md

 ## Overview of Development Environment

 After the first install almost everything you need as a developer is part of the makefiles.
-There is a Makefile is every project directory.
+Within each project directory, there is a Makefile that contains all the development related tasks.
 There is also a makefile at the top-level of the project.

 To use the makefiles you can explore the available commands by running `make help`.
 On Windows, use `pymake help`